PART 2A OF FORM ADV: FIRM BROCHURE

 On occasion, a client may direct Evercore Wealth to effect securities transactions in the client’s account through a specific broker-dealer.
 This instruction shall be construed as a “directed brokerage arrangement.”
 In such circumstances, the client is responsible for negotiating the terms and arrangements for their account with that broker-dealer.
 Evercore Wealth will not seek better execution services or prices from other broker-dealers and may not be able to aggregate the client’s transactions with orders for other client accounts for execution through other broker-dealers.
 As a result, Evercore Wealth may not obtain best execution on behalf of a client with a directed brokerage arrangement, and the client may also pay materially disparate commissions, greater spreads or other transaction costs, or receive less favorable net prices on transactions for the account than would otherwise be the case.
 When necessary, Evercore Wealth may elect to conduct “step-out” trades for clients with directed brokerage arrangements which may incur additional costs to clients.

-Orders for the same security entered on behalf of more than one client may be aggregated (i.e., blocked or bunched).
+We seek to aggregate orders (i.e., block or bunch) for the same security entered on behalf of more than one client during a trading day.
 Subsequent orders for the same security entered during the same trading day may or may not be aggregated with any previously filled or unfilled orders.
 All clients participating in an aggregated order shall receive the average price and, subject to minimum ticket charges, pay a pro-rata portion of commissions.
 Clients with directed brokerage arrangements generally will not participate in aggregated trades.

 Preliminary decisions for the allocation of securities across client accounts are made prior to purchase and are based on various factors, including: client guidelines, account size, diversification, cash availability, tax considerations, and, where appropriate, the value of having a round lot in the portfolio.